 3 Boris Johnson’s grandfather, Ali Kemal Bey was hung as result of the tensions and counter-plots that arose from the events in 1922.

 4 Brown provided his interview to the Canton Daily News just a few months prior to Makgill’s sudden death in October 1926.
+His death terminated the existence of his Industrial Intelligence Board overnight.
+Was Brown in the US looking for new employment?
+Or was he there to contribute cipher skills to the Norge and Wilkins polar expeditions being organised by Hartswick and the North American Newspaper Alliance?
 It is also interesting that Brown made his way from Scotland to Sheffield, England on Boxing Day, 1919 – the very day that Toplis is alleged to have deserted Bulford Camp.
-That same week h headed to Alfreton (near Sheffield).
+That same week Toplis headed to Alfreton (near Sheffield).

 5 Count Nikolay Ignatieff had also served as Russian’s military attache in London, during which he was able to provide a far-reaching report on Britain’s military capabilities in India (and stole a new cartridge that had been in development at the ordnance works of the British Army) .
 In 1860 he had also been made Major General in the Imperial Suite and sent as plenipotentiary to China where he concluded a treaty during which the province of Ussuri was ceded by China to Russia.
 As a result he was made Director at Russia’s Department of the Asiatic.
 Reuters mis-attributed the assassination of his brother, General Alexei Ignatieff to Nikolay in 106 (see: Morning Post 09 May 1906, p.7).
 Alexei was alleged to have been shot dead by members of the Socialist-Revolutionary Party in May 1906.
 However, a report in the New York Times in 1905 reported rumors, circulating in St. Petersburg, that Ignatieff had been arrested on suspicion of launching a rebellion against the Tsar.